-Since our raison d'etre is to educate boys and girls, particularly siblings, from 2+ - 13+, we take into account a number of factors when offering places to pupils including age / gender / aptitudes and abilities / senior school preferences.
+Since our raison d'etre is to educate boys and girls, particularly siblings, from 9 months + - 13+, we take into account a number of factors when offering places to pupils including age / gender / aptitudes and abilities / senior school preferences.
 We do take into account the particular make up of each year group.
-It is possible then for the list in a specific year group to be closed for boys but not for girls, and vice versa, or for us to be able to offer Learning Support in one year group but not another.
+It is possible then for us to be able to offer Learning Support in one year group but not another.